 Books on sailing for beginners

-If you’re ready to get serious about sailing technique, then it’s time for you to pick up a book.
+If you’re ready to get serious about sailing techniques, then it’s time for you to pick up a book.

 - The Complete Sailing Manual: This classic manual covers the basics of sailing, navigation, and boat maintenance using diagrams and photographs.